CaDA Bricks

 CaDA, or CaDA Bricks, is a Chinese toy company which was founded in 2016 as a subdivision of the larger Double Eagle Group company.
 CaDA is a producer of Lego-compatible building block sets.
 They have also collaborated with other IPs to create themed sets.

 History

 CaDA Bricks was established in 2016 by the Double Eagle Group, a Chinese toy company.
 Originally based in China, CaDA is now expanding its presence into the worldwide market; its current focus being Germany.
 In 2020 and 2022, CaDA launched two new toylines; namely the CaDA Bricks Master and CaDA Elements toylines.

 Toylines

 CaDA Technic

 CaDA Technic is designed in a similar format to Lego Technic toys.
-According to CaDA, the Technic line is their best and most well-known toyline so far.
-Within the Technic line is the Super Car series; which is basically supercars and sports cars that are assembled in the Lego Technic style.
+According to CaDA, the Technic line is their most well-known toyline.
+Within the Technic line is the Super Car series, which are supercars and sports cars assembled in the Lego Technic style.

 CaDA Bricks Master

 CaDA Bricks Master is a line of brick construction sets launched in 2020.
 The sets are based on original designs by like-minded hobbyists.